romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-How can an organization create and configure a self-hosted runner group on GitHub?
+Q: How can an organization create and configure a self-hosted runner group on GitHub?
 <details><summary>Show the answer</summary><p>

 - **Access the organization's settings, choose Actions, select Runner groups, then create a new group and define the repository access policy**